Post2FixO/kong-api-gateway-pre-release/README.md

 # Authenticated API Gateway - Securing Microservices

+This repo is temporary and is most likely not working due to a bunch of unbranched changes.
+A working repo is in the works and should be released soon under the same open source MIT license.

 ## Introduction

 This is a barrier lowering 'get the basics working, easily' project.
 This repo provides a clean Kong based, Dockerized, open source API Gateway stack.
 Kong is built on the Nginx proxy which might be required in your stack.